Reduced Tax on Rent

 Procedure to pay the 15% tax on rental revenue

-The person (individual or company) is to give the details of the rented properties and garages, which properties and garages are being used for residential purposes.
-For each property and garage the gross rental revenue is to be given.
+The Person (individual or company) is to give the details of the rented properties.
+For each property the gross rental revenue is to be given.